 In this article, you'll learn what information you should leave for your babysitter including:

 You might feel like you're providing your babysitter with far more information than they'll ever need.
-But it's better to provide too much information and cover every possible scenario instead of leaving room for possible confusion.
+It's better to provide too much information and cover every possible scenario instead of leaving room for possible confusion or misunderstandings.

 Don't get me wrong... there's definitely such a thing as too much information.
-You don't want to leave your babysitter with an entire book to sift through.
-But if you can fit all of your information onto one or two pieces of paper, I wouldn't worry about overdoing it.
+You don't want to leave your babysitter with an entire book to sift through, so I would recommend condensing everything into one or two pieces of paper.

 Post a list of contact phone numbers somewhere obvious like next to your landline telephone or on your fridge.
 You should also get your babysitter to add a few of these numbers into the contact list of their cell phone so they can access them quickly.